Answer reviewed 27 February 2023

-An example of a microscale reaction for copper displacing silver from a silver nitrate solution can be seen in the video ‘Silver nitrate reacting with copper wire’, YouTube (0.20 sec) https://youtu.be/bj1Bjh0VbvU
+A microscale reaction for copper displacing silver from a silver nitrate solution can be conducted as follows, as seen in the video ‘Silver nitrate reacting with copper wire’2:

 - Use 1-2 drops of 0.1M silver nitrate on an acetate sheet/plastic sleeve protector